Over 80 years since the invention of the winter tire:

 The entire concept of the tire was based on a tread pattern with excellent traction.
 The tread pattern of the Kelirengas proved to be successful, as it remained similar for about twenty years.
 As the advertisement stated, “braking is more effective, and sliding sideways in corners and turns is entirely eliminated”.
 The price list for 1934 had ten tire models, and about 110 tires were being produced each day.

 The snowy roads attracted a growing number of passenger car users.
-The engineers at the tyre factory created their solution for the slippery winter roads in 1936.
+The engineers at the tire factory created their solution for the slippery winter roads in 1936.
 This innovation was named the Snow-Hakkapeliitta.

 The suction cups on the tread pattern, which prevented slipping in the icy grooves, was a typical feature of the Hakkapeliittas.
 The snow road champion was born.

 Winter tires needed more features already in the 1950s, as ploughs were used more and more due to increased traffic, and they made the road surfaces smooth and icy.
 Several suggestions were made concerning how to make the tires grip better; among these were rubber linings with metal sleeves and tread compounds containing ceramic pieces.
 There were several different types of metallic slide stoppers on offer, such as riveted tires and tires with different springs and spikes.